lokeshkumar80/M.Tech_Thesis/README.md

 Test set: MyST children's speech corpus, 3,972 concatenated 30-second test chunks (same set used throughout the thesis for the KID-Whisper experiments).

+The quantization logic (`quantize_model()`, `per_channel_scale()`,
+`lut_quantize()`) contains no model-conditional branching -- these functions take only `(model, method)` and never reference `args.model_id` or any other model-specific state.
+The only places `args.model_id` is used are output naming, processor/checkpoint loading, and the `language`/`task` generation kwargs for multilingual models.
+This was verified directly by grepping the script for every `args.model_id` reference and confirming none fall inside the quantization functions, so any difference in outcome between models reflects differences in the models' actual weights, not differences in how they were processed.

 ## Paper Reference Baselines